rodages/Project-One-The-Pandemic-Game/README.md

 The second week was focused on planning the thresholds for different strains, and powerups and fixing the bugs that came with each implementation of a new feature.

-Firstly I have spent more time on styling.
+Firstly I spent more time on styling.
 This helped differentiate different virus strains and made the game look much better and enjoyable, although the game has not been finished styling even until now.

-With more advanced styling in place, I have implemented different virus strains.
+With more advanced styling in place, I implemented different virus strains.

-Most of the week has been spent on working and fixing bugs that came together with implementing the powerups.
-I was considering adding additional cheat code granting `n` amount of points - hence had to write a lot of code on how to tackle bugs of edge cases of suddenly getting a high increase of extra points rather than going through natural game progression.
+Most of the week was spent on working and fixing bugs that came together with implementing the powerups.
+I was considering adding additional cheat code granting `n` amount of points - hence I had to write a lot of code on how to tackle bugs of edge cases of suddenly getting a high increase of extra points rather than going through natural game progression.

 On the final days, I was working on tying the cheat codes together with actual gameplay, implementing restart functionality and fixing minor bugs.

 ### <a name='functionality'>Game Functionality</a>
 The play area would be split into two - the right side to display statistics and information, and the left for the game play area.

 The idea is that as with COVID - the game will start slowly, but with every infection appearing - the intensity will increase.
 The game has limitations on the increase of intensity - as otherwise the screen would get completely spammed with new nodes soon after the start and would not be interesting to play.